Zero-shot Generalization in Inventory Management: Train, then Estimate and Decide: Introduction

 A related challenge involves the decision-makers' (DMs) often incomplete understanding of the problem environment, henceforth referred to as the problem parameters or \emph{parameterization}, that influence state transitions.
 Here, the system's \emph{state} \cite[cf.][]{puterman2014markov} refers to the current status of all relevant variables at a given point in time, and \emph{state transitions} are the result of actions taken, leading to a new state.
 (For example, in the lost sales inventory system \cite[cf.][]{zipkin2008old}, the \emph{state transitions} correspond to the changes to on-hand and pipeline inventory and costs incurred in each period when a certain demand occurs and a certain order is placed.
 The problem \emph{parameters} influence state transition probabilities and costs, and include the applicable demand and lead time distributions, the holding cost and penalty costs.)

 Clearly, the optimal actions in a problem depend on the problem parameters.
 Thus, for effective deployment of ML/DRL algorithms in real-world settings, it is crucial to estimate and adapt to the true problem parameters.
 Unpredictable changes, such as shifts in demand distributions and the introduction of new products, can limit the applicability of historical data.
-Additionally, DMs may face difficulties in accurately observing their current state, for example, due to inaccurate inventory recordings \citep{bai2023cost}.
+Additionally, DMs may be constrained in accurately inferring the true parameters when demand is censored by stockouts and only sales data are observed \citep{huh2011adaptive}.
 Consequently, DMs are often compelled to re-estimate problem parameters based on recent observations, and such estimates must be frequently updated to avoid decision making based on outdated information.

 In most applications of ML/DRL to inventory management, policies are trained for each specific set of parameters (or \emph{instance}) of the decision problem \citep[see e.g.][]{oroojlooyjadid2021deep,gijsbrechts2022can,maichle2024general,wang2024}.
 However, when deploying such models in a practical setting, the need to remodel and retrain a policy whenever the estimated problem parameters are updated represents a significant computational challenge.
 This challenge becomes even more pressing when considering that DMs typically need to make decisions across many tasks in each decision period, such as managing replenishments for thousands of products, and that training a single model can take hours \cite[see][]{gijsbrechts2022can}.